Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Select ENC features/README.md

 This sample downloads the [ENC Exchange Set without updates](https://www.arcgis.com/home/item.html?id=9d2987a825c646468b3ce7512fb76e2d) item from *ArcGIS Online*.

-The latest [hydrography package](https://developers.arcgis.com/downloads/data) can be downloaded from *ArcGIS for Developers* (login is required).
+The latest [hydrography package](https://developers.arcgis.com/downloads/data) can be downloaded from *ArcGIS Developer* website (login is required).
 The *S57DataDictionary.xml* file is contained in it along with many others but a user does not need to know that in order to render ENC data.

 ## Additional information